ramiroaznar/twitter2cartodb-with-Python/README.md

 ### Aknowledgements:

-I would like to thanks Paisaje Transversal to give me the opportunity and support to develop this program.
-I also wanted to thanks Alberto Santos and the Master GIS Programming with Python in which this project has been hosted.
+I would like to thanks [Paisaje Transversal](http://www.paisajetransversal.org/) to give me the opportunity and support to develop this program.
+I also wanted to thanks *Alberto Santos* and the [Master GIS Programming with Python](http://geospatialtraininges.com/cursos-gis/master-programacion-gis-con-python/) in which this project has been hosted.
-Finally, many thanks to the StackOverflow community to their altruistic help.
+Finally, many thanks to the *Stack Overflow* community to their altruistic help.